panzarino/panzarino.github.io/source/_posts/2015-12-08-new-website.md

 So I just set up this new website with a new theme, which is hosted on [GitHub](https://github.com/zachpanz88/zachpanz88.github.io).

-However, becuase GitHub does not allow custom plugins for jekyll, I have to do a little bit of extra work than just uploading the jekyll files to the repository.
+However, becuase GitHub does not allow custom plugins for Jekyll, I have to do a little bit of extra work than just uploading the Jekyll files to the repository.

 The code that I use to generate the website code is stored in the [`source`](https://github.com/zachpanz88/zachpanz88.github.io/tree/source) branch of the repository (currently default branch).